OpenHistoricalDataMap/MapnikTileServer/docs/intro.rst

 The project was created with
 `Cookiecutter Django <https://github.com/pydanny/cookiecutter-django>`_ and build up with docker.
-So if you unsure how to use this MapntikTileServer, read the the `Cookiecutter Django Docs <https://cookiecutter-django.readthedocs.io/en/latest/>`_ for help.
+So if you unsure how to use this MapntikTileServer, read the `Cookiecutter Django Docs <https://cookiecutter-django.readthedocs.io/en/latest/>`_ for help.

 For faster developing and better testing, this project use Docker and Docker-Compose